Ipstenu/varnish-http-purge/readme.txt

 1. Chose 'Pause Cache (24hrs)' from the Cache dropdown menu in your toolbar

-2. Go to Varnish -> Settings and enable development mode
+2. Go to Proxy Cache -> Settings and enable development mode

 3. Add `define( 'VHP_DEVMODE', true );` to your `wp-config.php` file